joshmaxsilverman/joshmaxsilverman.github.io/_posts/2022-02-06-rotating-light.md

 $$ \lvert\gamma\rangle \longrightarrow \cos\theta_1\lvert\uparrow^\prime\rangle. $$

-The physical probability of a photon in the beam being in either polarization state is the **magnitude** of the component in that direction.
+The physical probability of a photon in the beam interacting with the filter in either polarization state is the **magnitude** of the component in that direction.
+If the photon is interacts in the perpendicular state, then it's extinguished from the beam.

 So, the probability of a photon passing the first filter is just the square of the veritcal component, $ \lvert\langle\uparrow^\prime\rvert\gamma^\prime\rangle\rvert^2 = \cos^2\theta_1.$

-However, there is also a probability $f = 0.99$ for the photon to be physically reflected off the filter (and lost from the beam).
+There is also a probability $f = 0.99$ for the photon to be physically reflected off the filter (and lost from the beam).
 This means that the overall probability of transmission through the first filter is

 $$ P(\text{transmit}) = f\cos^2\theta_1. $$

 ### A filter train

-After a series of $n$ filters, the strength of the beam will be
+After a series of $n$ filters, the fraction of photons remaining in the beam will be

 $$ P(\text{transmission}) = f^n \prod_{i=1}^n \cos^2\theta_i. $$

-After the last filter, we want all of the light to be horizontally polarized.
+After the last filter, we need all of the light to be horizontally polarized.
 This means that the final polarization $\lvert\uparrow^n\rangle$ is the horizontal polarization state $\lvert\rightarrow\rangle,$ and we have

 $$ \sum_i \theta_i = \frac{\pi}{2}. $$